-Save for a handful of very small vessels used for niche itineraries such as the Galapagos Islands, Azamara has amongst the smallest ships in the mainstream cruising market.
+Azamara has amongst the smallest ships in the mainstream cruising market.
 This is a key part of its appeal and it markets itself on the basis of being able to offer a more attentive level of service and a more interesting and diverse set of places to visit than you will find elsewhere.
-Azamara has only two ships, and they are almost carbon copies of each other.
-Both the Journey and the Quest were launched in 2000 and carry just shy of 700 passengers apiece in understated but luxurious surroundings.
+Azamara has only three ships, and they are almost carbon copies of each other.
+Azamara Journey, Azamara Pursuit and Azamara Quest were all launched in the early 2000s and carry just shy of 700 passengers in understated but luxurious surroundings.

 Azamara is undoubtedly a premium brand, but it consciously stops short of a money no object approach to cruising and keeps one eye on providing guests with genuinely good value.
 This includes an all-inclusive approach to most things on board, but with the option for guests to select and pay separately for off-ship excursions.